UPSC Mains General Studies Paper – 1 Mains 2022

 - The most distinct characteristic they share is a tropical climate.
 Tropical climates with consistent temperatures around 25-30 degrees and rainfall of 200 cm support healthy rubber trees.

-- Countries with this ideal equatorial climate that produces natural rubber are found primarily in South America, Africa, and Southeast Asia.
+- Countries with this ideal equatorial climate that produce natural rubber are found primarily in South America, Africa, and Southeast Asia.
 For decades, Thailand has been the world’s biggest producer of rubber, growing 35% of the world’s natural rubber supply in 2019.
 The top five countries that produced the most rubber in 2019 are Thailand, Indonesia, Vietnam, India, and China.

 Environmental issues faced by rubber production: